gKushagra/angular-kanban-v2/README.md

 ReactiveForms
 BrowserAnimations

+The `/components` directory inside the `/app` is where all the components go.
+Declare and export the modules in `components.module.ts`.

-Stylesheet is set to SCSS.
+Stylesheet is set to SCSS, font-family is Roboto and Theme is Indigo-Pink.

 Angular Version 10.0.5